icy-imaging/icy/CONTRIBUTING.md

 ### Publishing a script or a protocol

 If you developed a script or a protocol in Icy and you think it can be useful to others people then why not sharing it ??

 You can follow instructions from the [How to publish a Protocol](http://icy.bioimageanalysis.org/tutorial/how-to-publish-a-protocol/)  article.
-It gives you the different steps to publish a protocol on the Icy Website making it available to everyone directly through Icy, you can apply it the same way for a script.
+It gives you the different steps to publish a protocol on the Icy Website making it available to everyone directly through the appliation.
+The article describe the procedure for protocol but you can perfectly apply it to a script as well.

 ### Creating a new plugin